 8. Don’t Correct People When They Are Wrong

-This doesn’t mean you let people off the hook, but I’ve used something called the Ransberger Pivot many times and it’s an effective approach (unless you’re dealing with a nut or a radical in which case nothing will work
+I’ve used a technique called the Ransberger Pivot many times and it’s an effective approach (unless you’re dealing with a nutcase or radical in which case nothing will work.

 The Ransberger Pivot has 3 steps:

 Step 1: Remain quiet and listen to what the other person is saying.